fboender/ansible-cmdb/docs/usage.md

 `setup` fact directories.
 Also, if you wish to manually extend facts (see the `Extending` chapter), you must omit the `ansible_facts` key and put items in the root of the JSON.

+## Limiting hosts

+You can use the `-l` parameter to limit the hosts included in the output.
+This works basically the same as Ansible's limits.
+It supports the '`all`' construct, individual hosts, groups and inversion using `!`.
+In order for host limiting to work, you must point the `-i` param to your host inventory.

+Some examples:

+    # Include only hosts in the group 'cust.acme'
+    ansible-cmdb -i hosts -l 'cust.acme' out/ > cmdb.html

+    # Include all hosts except those in the group 'cust.acme', but include
+    # host 'foo.example.com'
+    ansible-cmdb -i hosts -l 'all:!cust.acme:foo.example.com' out/ > cmdb.html

 ## Columns